Sentimentality: 18th-century origins

 In the mid-18th century, a querulous lady had complained to Richardson: "What, in your opinion, is the meaning of the word sentimental, so much in vogue among the polite...Everything clever and agreeable is comprehended in that word...such a one is a sentimental man; we were a sentimental party".
 What she was observing was the way the term was becoming a European obsession—part of the Enlightenment drive to foster the individual's capacity to recognise virtue at a visceral level.
 Everywhere in the sentimental novel or the sentimental comedy, "lively and effusive emotion is celebrated as evidence of a good heart".
 Moral philosophers saw sentimentality as a cure for social isolation; and Adam Smith indeed considered that "the poets and romance writers, who best paint...domestic affections, Racine and Voltaire; Richardson, Maurivaux and Riccoboni; are, in such cases, much better instructors than Zeno" and the Stoics.

-By the close of the century, however, a reaction had occurred against what had come to be considered sentimental excess, by then seen as false and self-indulgent—especially after Schiller's 1795 division of poets into two classes, the "naive" and the "sentimental"—regarded respectively as natural and as artificial.
+By the close of the 18th century, however, a reaction had occurred against what had come to be considered sentimental excess, by then seen as false and self-indulgent Schiller, in a 1795 essay, divided poets into two classes, the "naive" and the "sentimental"—regarded respectively as natural (the respected ancient Greek mode, but largely unattainable in the late 18th century) and as artificial (modern 18th century man's inescapably strained and artificial perception/sensing of "the natural" as an object).

+Schiller, however, believed that it was very difficult to wilfully (and successfully) write in the "natural" mode, which was a mode that was largely involuntary and situational, and mostly belonged to the ancient Greeks and Shakespeare—and the past.
+He and his contemporary authors ("we") had a "sentimental" feeling for nature or the natural that was, of social or historical necessity, like a sick person perceiving health ("Unser Gefühl für Natur gleicht der Empfindung des Kranken für die Gesundheit").